 Lexi Helburn is putting her awesome talent to good use.
 The Huntington High School junior will be exhibiting her photographic art at the Cold Spring Harbor Library to benefit the Huntington-Oyster Bay Audubon Society’s program that helps support Maya girls in Guatemala continue their education on the topics of sustainable farming, leadership and environmental conservation.

-Three Huntington High School students were among a group of sensational teenagers honored at the town’s 22nd annual Hispanic heritage celebration at Jack Abrams STEM Magnet School last Friday night.
+Three Huntington High School students were among a group of sensational teenagers honored at the town’s 24th annual Hispanic heritage celebration at the Adam Spector Auditorium at Jack Abrams STEM Magnet School last Friday night.

 The Huntington School Board approved an agreement with the Town of Huntington relating to the town’s youth court program.
 The district committed to the town and related agencies “access to school buildings for the purpose of meeting with students, obtaining student volunteers, training student volunteers and as otherwise reasonably necessary.”